dotnet/AspNetCore.Docs/aspnetcore/tutorials/razor-pages/model.md

 ## Build the app

 Build the app.
 The compiler generates several `nullable` warnings.
+The released version of the .NET 6 will scaffold code without these warnings.
+See [this GitHub issue](https://github.com/dotnet/Scaffolding/issues) for details.

 The `RazorPagesMovieContext` generates the following warning:

 > Warning	CS8618 Non-nullable property 'Movie' must contain a non-null value when exiting constructor.
 Consider declaring the property as nullable.